Aminocd/slate/source/index.html.md

 # Private Currency Holdings

-Private currency holdings can only be viewed by the user that owns
+Private currency holding endpoints can only be accessed by the user that owns the holding.

 ## Get a Private Currency Holding with Authorization